virtuozzo/cloudscripting-docs/docs/reference/actions.md

   ]
 }
 ```
+where

-- `id` - an extention ID from marketplace or from `addons` section in manifest
+- `id` - an extension ID from the marketplace or from the `addons` section in the manifest

 <!-- add example -->